James-Fleming12/EvidentialHDC/docs/lin_probe_updates/tta_iterations.md

 Why R4 does so much better than R1 on the ceiling: the oracle re-estimates the decoder from the corrupted pool.
-For prototypes, re-estimation just moves the class means — it cannot re-weight the coordinates or change the boundary shape.
+For prototypes, re-estimation just moves the class means; it cannot re-weight the coordinates or change the boundary shape.
 For the probe, re-estimation re-fits the full linear decision boundary on the corrupted points, so it recovers structure the centroid rule cannot express even with perfect labels.

-The zero-shot (frozen clean-fit) comparison is smaller and mixed — R4-zs beats R1-zs on healthy + crosstalk but is slightly worse on fog (-0.004).
+The zero-shot (frozen clean-fit) comparison is smaller and mixed: R4-zs beats R1-zs on healthy + crosstalk but is slightly worse on fog (-0.004).
 The big R4 gain is on the oracle (pool-refit), which is the ceiling the label-free update chases.